TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 **Warning: content spoilers below!**
 ### 0.3.41β
 * More fixes.
-    * Adds Relic of Termination, with temp VFX
+    * Adds Relic of Termination, with temp VFX.
     * RiskyMod compatability for Droid Head.
-    * Droid Head drones work way better now.
-Thank you Moffein! //this doesn't work yet - don't push with this text
+    * Droid Head will no longer spawn void infestors.
-    * Fixed VFX for Relic of Force
+    * Fixed VFX for Relic of Force.
+    * Nkota's Heritage can no longer drop itself.
+    * On skills with multiple base stocks, X4 will only proc once (+1 per additional stock (ex backup mag)) per recharge interval.
+This primarily normalizes the healing gained form skills like Nemmando's Single Tap and Mul-T's Power Mode.
+    * X4 heals on firing a sniper shot on Railgunner, like backup mag, rather than healing you on scoping in for their default secondary.
+No change to the alt secondary.
+    * Added all DLC0 item displays for Executioner.
+    * Bottled Chaos can no longer activate Back Thruster, MIDAS, and Pressurized Canister.
+    * Executioner should no longer rarely become a lantern.
+    * Portable Reactor can appear on enemies again (with fourthed duration) because it's hilarious.
+Also nerfs turret / ally invulnerability to one fourth.
+    * Fixed up the logbook.
+Items are now positioned better and have cleaner descriptions.

 ### 0.3.40β
 * Continued fixes and adjustments.